TBD54566975/developer.tbd.website/site/docs/ssi/well-known-did.md

 sidebar_position: 13
 ---

-# Well Known DID Configuration
+# Link a DID to a Domain

-Enabling the bridge between current systems and DIDs is essential to amplify their adoption and practicality.
+Connecting DIDs to existing systems is essential to amplify their adoption and practicality.
+One way to do this is by proving that the entity that controls a DID is also in control of a specific web origin (a website's location).
 A method to achieve this connection involves utilizing a resource known as a [Well Known DID Configuration](https://identity.foundation/.well-known/resources/did-configuration/).

-This type of resource serves as proof of a bi-directional link between a website manager and their DID.
-This verification is established through a cryptographically secure digital signature associated with essential DID information.
+Imagine Alice controls a reputable website, `example.com`.
+She can use DID Configuration to prove that she is the same entity controlling her DID and her website.
+This proof involves cryptographic signatures that show Alice is connected to both, allowing others to verify that Alice's DID and her website are indeed managed by the same entity.

-The SSI Service does all the heavy lifting to set this up for you, linking DIDs that were created within the service to a website you control.
+This configuration can be created via the SSI Service.

 <Divider type="slash" />